Bowden remembered as coaching legend on and off the field

 Current Florida State coach Mike Norvell called the folksy Southerner the program’s ”patriarch.”

+Former Florida State running back Amp Lee recalled Bowden’s pep talks the night before a game.

+”He’d always say, `Amp, where are you?’ … `I’m right here Coach.’
+He’d look me dead in my face and say `Amp, I need you to be the best running back on that field tomorrow.
+Light it up.’
+I’d always respond, `I got you Coach,”’ Lee said.

-And Chris Weinke, the Heisman Trophy winner who helped quarterback the Seminoles to a second national championship under Bowden in 1999, used the hashtag “greatestofalltime” to discuss his former coach.
+Chris Weinke, Florida State’s second Heisman Trophy winner and quarterback of the Seminoles’ second national championship team under Bowden in 1999, used the hashtag ”greatestofalltime.”

 ” We lost a great one today!”
 Weinke tweeted. ”FAITH, FAMILY & FOOTBALL- nobody did it better than Coach Bowden.
 I will forever be grateful to have had the opportunity to play for this man.”